CSC-IT-Center-for-Science/Attribute-Test-Service/README.md

 * friendsofcake/bootstrap-ui : ^0.5.0

 ## Functionalities
-* Population of all active attributes from the /etc/shibboleth/attribute-map.xml
+* Populates all active attributes from the /etc/shibboleth/attribute-map.xml
 * Basic add/delete functionality for attributes
-* You can add validation regex for attributes
+* Optional validation regex for attributes
-* Comparation of received attributes against attributes in database with validation.
+* Comparation of received attributes against attributes in database with validation
+* Stores names of released attributes and validation status for each invididual user, (persistent-id, schachomeorganization)

 ## Preconditions